Last Updated on September 19, 2020 by Jenelle Marie Pierce, Executive Director

 The Mucous Membranes

 This is where the mucosa (mucous membranes) comes into play.
 The mucous membranes, highly porous tissues involving absorption and secretion, line cavities of the body exposed to the environment.
-They are continuous with the skin and reside in the nostrils, the mouth, the lips, the eyelids, the ears, the genital area, and the anus.
+They are continuous with the skin and reside in the nostrils, the mouth, the lips, the eyelids, the ears, the vulva, the vagina, the urethra, and the anus.

 These membranes are designed to trap unwanted and harmful pathogens with mucous.
 At which point, the immune system is sent to kill the otherwise invasive infections trapped in the mucosa.
 However, the immune system is not able to combat all pathogens.